Charles John Seghers

-Charles John Seghers (also written as Charles-Jean Seghers; 26 December 1839 – 28 November 1886) was a Belgian clergyman and missionary bishop.
-He is considered to be the founder of the Alaska Mission.
+Charles John Seghers (also written as Charles-Jean Seghers; 26 December 1839 – 28 November 1886) was a Belgian-born Catholic prelate who served as Bishop of Vancouver Island from 1873 to 1878 and from 1884 until his murder in 1886.
+He previously served as Bishop of Oregon City from 1880 to 1884.
+He was granted the personal title of archbishop in 1884.
+He is considered to be the founder of the Catholic mission to Alaska.

 Biography

 Early years and formation

-Seghers was born at Ghent, in Belgium.
+Seghers was born in Ghent, Belgium.
 He attended school at the Jesuit High School of Ste.
 Barbe in Ghent, and the American College in Leuven.
 Ordained priest in May 1863 in Mechlin, Belgium, he left soon after to begin his missionary work in the area of Vancouver, British Columbia, Canada in November of that year.

 Missionary work

 While there, he founded St. Joseph's Hospital in Victoria, British Columbia.
 He returned to Rome to take part in the First Vatican Council.
 He was appointed as a diocesan administrator in 1871, and later Bishop of Vancouver Island (now Bishop of Victoria) on 29 June 1873.
 He made his first visit to Alaska, which was included in his diocese, three weeks later.
 He made five visits to Alaska during his term as bishop.
 In June 1878, he left Nulato, Alaska, where he had set up a temporary headquarters, and set sail to San Francisco, where he learned he had been appointed Coadjutor Archbishop of Oregon City.
 Although he personally would have preferred remaining a missionary, he accepted the appointment.
 He would later become the archbishop in 1880.
 In that capacity, he visited Rome in 1883, and took part that year in the Third Plenary Council of Baltimore.
 After petitioning Pope Leo XIII to be reassigned to Vancouver again, his wish was granted.
 This allowed him to return to missionary work.
 He established missions in Juneau and Sitka, and also founded a school and hospital in Juneau.